Last Updated on September 14, 2023

 Because numbing cream is expensive and requires initial application, tattoo artists do not often simply offer it before the tattoo.
 It is up to the client (that’s you!) to decide for themselves if they would want to use an anesthetic before their tattoo (before the tattoo session, cleanse the skin and apply the lotion).

-It’s also been stated that after the cream wears off, your pain will return stronger and with more power than it would have otherwise.
+It’s also states that after the cream wears off, your pain will return stronger and with more power than it would have otherwise.
 This is real, though, because a person’s perception of pain will change dramatically from being in no pain to being in intense pain rather than vice versa.
 The feeling would be worse with such a stark difference.

 The Reason Tattoo Artists Strongly Dislike Numbing Cream